middyjs/middy/websites/middy.js.org/src/routes/docs/routers/http-router/+page.md

 description: "Route HTTP requests to nested handlers based on method and path with Middy."
 ---

-This handler can route to requests to one of a nested handler based on `method` and `path` of an http event from API Gateway (REST or HTTP) or Elastic Load Balancer.
+This handler can route to requests to one of a nested handler based on `method` and `path` of an http event from API Gateway (REST or HTTP), Elastic Load Balancer, or VPC Lattice (V1 and V2 event structures).

 ## Install